Bayern beat Hanover to slash Dortmund's lead

 The hosts were given another fright when Bayern defender Jerome Boateng miskicked, forcing his own keeper Manuel Neuer into a reaction save.

-Bayern are chasing a treble of titles after qualifying for the German Cup final earlier this week where they will face Dortmund.
+Bayern are chasing a trio of titles after qualifying for the German Cup final where they will face Dortmund.

-Hoffenheim came from a goal down to stun third-placed Borussia Monechengladbach 2-1 with two goals in three minutes to snap the hosts' year-long unbeaten run at home and leave them in third place on 51 points, dashing any lingering title hopes.
+Relegation-threatened Hertha Berlin, in 17th spot, grabbed their first away win since October when they beat Mainz 05 3-1 with two goals from Adrian Ramos

-Relegation-threatened Hertha Berlin, in 17th spot, scored their first away win since October, beating Mainz 05 3-1 with two goals from Adrian Ramos to move up to within a point of the playoff spot on 26.
+The capital club moved to within a point of the relegation playoff spot occupied by Hamburg SV.

 Kaiserslautern's new coach Krasimir Balakov could do nothing to prevent a 2-0 defeat at Freiburg in their relegation derby that left them 17 league games without a win - a club record - and anchored in last place on 20 points.

-Augsburg, also battling to avoid the drop, snatched a last-gasp Paul Verhaegh equaliser at sixth-placed Werder Bremen for a 1-1 draw to lift themselves above the drop zone and stretch their unbeaten run to six matches.
+Augsburg snatched a last-gasp 1-1 draw at sixth-placed Werder Bremen thanks to Paul Verhaegh's equaliser to lift themselves above the drop zone and stretch their unbeaten run to six matches.